Hot news! We’ve updated our report with Q3 2019 – Q2 2020 data.

 That’s great news for email marketers: your customers interact with your emails whenever and wherever they feel like.

-So, to be successful, you need to apply responsive design principles that make your emails look great on any device – and work well with all email clients.
+To be successful, you need to apply responsive design principles that make your emails look great on any device – and work well with all email clients.

 That’s why you should start designing your templates with a CTA in mind, cut out the clutter, go finger-friendly, test your results, and constantly optimize for conversion.